-- 1. Read the configuration rules provided in the next section, "Trunk group configuration rules" on page 84." - 2.
-Determine which switch ports (up to six) are to become trunk members (the specific ports making up the trunk).
+- 1. Read the configuration rules provided in the section, "Trunk group configuration rules" on page 100." - 2.
+Determine which switch ports (up to four) are to become trunk members (the specific ports making up the trunk).

 Ensure that the chosen switch ports are set to enabled, using the /cfq/port command.